oFandangos/oFandangos/README.md

 - 👋 Hi, I’m @oFandangos
 - 👀 I’m interested in learn front-end and design ui/ux
-- 🌱 I’m currently learning front-end using HTML, CSS and javascript
+- 🌱 I’m currently learning front-end using HTML, CSS and javascript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 oFandangos/oFandangos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.